puppetlabs/puppetdb/documentation/api/query/v4/query.markdown

 ## Tutorial and tips

 For a walkthrough on constructing queries, see [the query tutorial page][tutorial].
-For quick tips on using curl to make ad-hoc queries, see [the curl tips page][curl].
+For quick tips on using curl to make ad hoc queries, see [the curl tips page][curl].